mozilla/anodejsholidayseason/localization/localization_part_2.md

 A goal for Mozilla Persona's Node.js code is to be compatible with the larger Mozilla community, while being Node friendly and flexible.

 The Mozilla project is over a decade old.
-It's had one of the bigest (and coolest) l10n communities in Open Source.
+It's had one of the biggest (and coolest) L10n communities in Open Source.
-As a result, it has many     existing tools and the lowest levels are old crotchety tools.
+As a result, it has many existing tools and those at the lowest levels are sometimes old *crotchety* tools.

 ### Gettext
-GNU Gettext is a toolchain that allows you to localize copy and other Strings from webapps or native apps.
-These are called Strings (after the C name for ... strings).
-When you write your Node.js code and templates, you put English Strings<sup>[1]</sup> in like normal, but you wrap them in a functional call to gettext.
+GNU Gettext is a toolchain that allows you to localize copy and other strings from webapps or native apps.
+These are called strings (after the C name for ... strings).
+When you write your Node.js code and templates, you put English strings<sup>[1]</sup> in like normal, but you wrap them in a functional call to `gettext`.

 Wrapping with `gettext` does a few different things for you:
-* As a build step, you can extract all the Strings
+* As a build step, you can extract all the strings into a string catalog
-* At runtime, the gettext function replaces the English String with a localize string
+* At runtime, the gettext function replaces the English string with a localize string

-This build step builds a catalog of Strings from your code and template files.
+This build step is how we'll create a catalog of strings from your code and template files.

-All these Strings end up in text files that end with the `.po` file suffix.
-I'll refer to these as PO files.
+All these strings end up in text files that end with the `.po` file suffix.
+I'll refer to these as **PO files**.

 ### PO Files